Imraan Buccus, Academic Director

 Dr. Nthabiseng Motsemme, Lecturer, ISP Advisor

 Nthabiseng is the director of Postgraduate and Research Capacity Development at the University of KwaZulu-Natal.
 She has also held positions at the Wits Institute for Social and Economic Research (WISER) as a researcher and at the University of the Western Cape as a lecturer.
-She was also the manager of the university-wide funding and research capacity programme for young, black, and female researchers and the Women-in-Research Initiative at the University of South Africa Research Directorate.
+She was also the manager of the university-wide funding and research capacity program for young, black, and female researchers and the Women-in-Research Initiative at the University of South Africa Research Directorate.
 She currently sits on a number of editorial boards for academic journals, including African Identities, Africa Education Review, and Feminist Legal Studies.
 Her research interests include African feminist and womanist theories, township women’s identities, and women’s experiences in higher education.

 Geoff Waters, Lecturer